 "Squeeze it," the turian mumbled.
 "Hell, just squeeze it."

-She did, and it popped open.
-Feeling stupid, she quickly put some on her hand and pushed it into his armour, spreading it over the open would that she had felt.
+Abby did, more out of fright than anything else, and it popped open.
+Feeling stupid, she quickly put some on her right hand and pushed her hand underneath his armour, spreading it over the open wound that she had felt before.
 She wanted to ask him whether there might still be a bullet in, but then she decided that his destroyed armour looked more as if it had been burned than broken.

-The turian's eyes opened as he looked at her.
-"You have to find the asari," he said and weakly picked up one of the medi-gel tubes she didn't break.
+The turian's eyes opened blearily as he looked at her.
+"You have to find the asari," he said and weakly picked up one of the medigel tubes she didn't break.
 "Find her."

 "Out there," he said.
 "Somewhere.
 You're going to need this."

-He put the gel in her hands and pushed her towards the door.
-She didn't move immediately, staring at him as he slumped against the wall and closed his eyes.
+He clumsily tossed the tube up and she barely managed to catch it.
+She didn't move immediately, staring down at him as he slumped further against the wall and closed his eyes.

-"Is this real?" she queried softly, frowning at him.
+"Is this real?"
+Dr Abigail Gable queried softly, clutching her prize, frowning at him.
 "Is this...
 Are you really here?"

 End of Chapter 1